Freedom in the Galaxy Revised

 If a planet is In Rebellion and has only Rebel military units at the end of the Rebel player turn, switch the planet to Rebel Control and place the PDB Down.
 If already in Rebel Control at a budget period, the Rebel player may spend treasury MC to place the PDB Up or to Upgrade it, or both, cost permitting.
 If a planet is not in Rebellion (Imperial loyal) but only Rebel military units are present at the end of the Rebel player turn, place the PDB in Down status without changing the planet’s political state.

-Note that to get a planet from Rebellion to Stop Rebellion status requires a successful Stop Rebellion mission.
+Note that to get a planet from Rebellion to Rebellion Stopped status requires a successful Stop Rebellion mission (or a Peacemaker or Bloody Crackdown atrocity).
 To get a planet from Imperial control (no Rebellion or Rebel Control marker) into Rebellion requires a successful Start Rebellion mission.
 In both cases Domino Effects or taxation outcomes might also change a planet’s Rebellion status.
-A planet’s Rebellion or Imperial Loyalty status is always independent of military occupation.
-A planet’s PDB can only be placed Up if the political loyalty and undisputed military control coincide for either owner.